 To understand how iPlayer blocks VPNs, you need to know a little bit about how VPN works.

-The best VPN providers have multiple – sometimes hundreds – of servers in popular countries.
+The best VPN providers have multiple – often hundreds – of servers in popular countries.
 By channelling their customer’s encrypted data through these servers, the VPNs allow users to location spoof.
 Essentially, a VPN’s servers act as an encrypted tunnel to any country’s internet.

 The problem with this model is that it’s uneven.
 There are far more customers than there are servers.
 And each server only has a single IP address.
 This makes it easy for iPlayer to detect and block a VPNs Server/IP, as it will be the source of hundreds and thousands of simultaneous connections to BBC iPlayer.

 There are two ways to get around the block.

 1. Cat and Mouse VPNs: The best way to watch BBC iPlayer again is to buy a VPN that is engaged in a full-time game of Cat and Mouse with iPlayer.
 When one server/IP is blacklisted by iPlayer it opens a new one.
 There are a few VPNs that do this well.
 The best are NordVPN and ExpressVPN.
 See below for a more detailed description about each of these VPNs.

 2. If you can afford it, we also recommend getting a Dedicated IP.
 This means you won’t be sharing your connection with anyone, which ultimately means iPlayer won’t blacklist your connection for abnormal use.